simplcommerce/SimplCommerce/README.md

 The SimplCommerce.WebHost is the ASP.NET Core project and acts as the host.
 It will bootstrap the app and load all the modules it found in its Modules folder.
 In the gulpfile.js, there is a "copy-modules" that is bound to 'After Build' event of Visual Studio to copy /bin, /Views, /wwwroot in each module to the Modules folder in the WebHost.

 During the application startup, the host will scan for all the *.dll in the Modules folder and load them up using AssemblyLoadContext.
-These assemblies will be then registered to MVC Core by ApplicationPart
+These assemblies will be then registered to MVC Core by the AddApplicationPart method.

 A ModuleViewLocationExpander is implemented to help the ViewEngine can find the right location for views in modules.